Overview

 Step 2) Request supporting documentation from WUST

-Submit an I-20 request form.
-Under “reason for I-20 request,” select “Special Student Relief Application.”
+Submit an I-20 request form in order to receive an I-20 with a DSO recommendation for severe economic hardship on it.
+Under “reason for I-20 request,” select “Severe Economic Hardship Application.”
 You must meet with a Student Services advisor BEFORE requesting an I-20, or the request will be denied.

 Submit a Student Verification Letter request form.
-In the box labeled “purpose of verification letter,” note the letter is for your Special Student Relief application.
-This letter will serve as evidence that you are maintaining F-1 status at an SEVP-certified academic institution, are in good academic standing, and are currently enrolled in a full course of study.
+In the box labeled “purpose of verification letter,” note the letter is for your Severe Economic Hardship application.
+This letter will serve as evidence that you have been in valid F-1 status for at least one full academic year, are a student in good standing, and are enrolled in a full course of study.

 **I-20 and student verification letter requests may take 3-5 business days for processing.